BrenoTeixeira/insider_fidelity_program/README.md

 |Attribute|Description
 ----------|-----------
 InvoiceNo| Invoice number.
-Nominal, a 6-digit integral number uniquely assigned to each transaction.
-If this code starts with letter 'c', it indicates a cancellation.
+Nominal.
+A 6-digit integral number uniquely assigned to each transaction.
+If this code starts with the letter 'c', it indicates a cancellation.
 StockCode| Product (item) code.
-Nominal, a 5-digit integral number uniquely assigned to each distinct product.
+Nominal.
+A 5-digit integral number uniquely assigned to each distinct product.
 Description| Product (item) name.
 Nominal.
 Quantity| The quantities of each product (item) per transaction.
 Numeric.
 InvoiceDate| Invoice Date and time.
-Numeric, the day and time when each transaction was generated.
+Numeric.
+The day and time when each transaction was generated.
 UnitPrice| Unit price.
 Numeric, Product price per unit in sterling.
 CustomerID| Customer number.
-Nominal, a 5-digit integral number uniquely assigned to each customer.
+Nominal.
+A 5-digit integral number uniquely assigned to each customer.
 Country| Country name.
-Nominal, the name of the country where each customer resides.
+Nominal.
+The name of the country where each customer resides.

-Instances with negative quantity and price values that are not cancellation won't be considered for the project.
+Instances with negative quantity and price values that are not canceled purchases won't be considered for the project.

-Instances with a stock code with letters are most likely not a customer transaction.
+Instances with a stock code with letters are most likely not customer transactions.
 </br><br/>

 # 3. Solution Strategy